utdata/icj-project-template/README.md

 # ICJ Project Template

-Bootstrap 4 project with a Gulp workflow set up for Github Pages publishing.
+A Node-based template system with a Gulp workflow set up for Github Pages publishing.

 Features: